Aniketkumar005/Personal-Portfolio/README.md

 ## 🙏 Acknowledgements

-I would like to express my gratitude to the following resources, tools, and individuals who contributed to the development of this portfolio:
+I would like to express my gratitude to the following resources, tools who contributed to the development of this portfolio:

 - **[Boxicons](https://boxicons.com/)**: For providing the beautiful icons used throughout the website.

 - **[Google Fonts](https://fonts.google.com/)**: For the **Poppins** font, which gives the website a modern and clean look.

 - **[Web3Forms](https://web3forms.com/)**: For enabling seamless form submissions without the need for a backend.

-- **Open Source Community**: For providing countless tutorials, documentation, and inspiration that made this project possible.

-Special thanks to my mentors, friends, and family for their continuous support and encouragement throughout my journey as a developer.